Joanna KeelMay 22, 2024

 "[Phenom's AI] gets smarter the more a candidate shares so they're incentivized to share, and the result is a better, personalized experience," Dobby Gibson, Digital Communications Manager, Land O' Lakes said.

-Chatbots powered by AI allow organizations to engage and hire top talent faster by automating screening and connecting job seekers with best-fit roles.
+Chatbots allow organizations to engage and hire top talent faster by automating screening, and connecting job seekers with best-fit roles.
 A chatbot qualifies candidates before the first recruiter interaction.

 CMS is career site content management made simple.